 Yellowing can also be caused by medications, vitamin deficiencies, hormone imbalances, liver disease, etc. So if the common causes listed above can be ruled out, you should consult with your doctor to see if there is a medical cause for the yellowing.

-HOW TO GET YELLOW OUT OF GRAY HAIR
+HOW TO GET RID OF YELLOW TONES IN GRAY HAIR

-One of the best ways to remove yellow tones from gray hair is to treat your hair with QuickSilverHair Clay.
+One of the only surefire ways to remove (not just reduce!) yellow tones in your gray hair is to treat your hair with QuickSilverHair Clay.

 QuickSilverHair Clay was invented by one of our own silver sisters, Joli Campbell, and it’s a beautiful frosting-like mask that detoxifies your hair.
 It brightens your silvers and also removes yellow tones.